 Classic FreeCell is played with one 52-card deck of standard playing cards.
 It's a modification of the solitaire game called Baker's Game.
 The only real difference is that in FreeCell, they are built by alternate (red and black) colors, while in Baker's Game cards are built by suit.

 Both ranks and suits of cards are important in FreeCell.
-From low to high, card ranks run in order from the Ace, to the Two, to the Three, and so on up to the Ten, the Jack, the Queen, and finally the King.
+From low to high, card ranks run in order from Ace, to Two, to Three, and so on up to Ten, Jack, Queen, and finally King.

-The goal of FreeCell is to build up all 4 of the suits in the foundation, each in order from the Ace to the King.
+The goal of FreeCell is to build up all 4 of the suits in the foundation, each in order from Ace to King.

 A card may be moved by the player back and forth between the tableau and the free cell area.
-Any one card may be moved to an empty free cell.
+Any single card may be moved to an empty free cell.

 An ordered sequence consists of consecutive cards in a pile that are both in-rank and with alternating colors, with the lowest rank being at the bottom.
 For example, from the bottom up, the Two of Diamonds, the Three of Clubs, and the Four of Hearts constitutes a 3-card ordered sequence.

 The player moves one card at a time.
 However, provided that a sufficient number of combined free cells and tableau columns are empty, an ordered sequence of more than 1 card may be moved all at once from one pile either onto another pile or into an empty column.
 This counts as only 1 move.

 Here are seven gameplay tips on how to win at Freecell: